 Most college students (72%) pay off their credit card balances each month, according to a survey by credit bureau Equifax.
 Of course, not that many students actually have their own credit cards.
 A recent survey by lendedu.com found that fewer than 40% of current graduate and undergraduate students actually have a credit card in their name.
 The Equifax survey occurred in June and included responses from more than 600 American college students ages 18 to 24, and, of that sample, 42% said they have at least one credit card.
 The margin of error for the entire sample is plus or minus 4 percentage points.

 Only 10% of respondents with credit cards said they carry a balance (the remaining 18% said their parents pay off their balances each month).
 Even though paying your balance in full doesn’t directly affect your credit score, it’s a smart practice: Paying your statement balance means you’re not incurring interest charges on your purchases (three cheers for saving money), and it can help you keep your credit utilization rate low.
 (Your credit utilization rate is how much of your credit limit(s) you use, and it’s the second-most influential aspect of your credit scores.
-You can see how your credit card use affects your credit by getting two free credit scores, updated monthly, on Credit.com.)
+You can see how your credit card use affects your credit by getting two free credit scores, updated every 14 days, on Credit.com.)

 Building Good Habits